2 Cookin Mamas

 Working with almond flour, which is higher in fat, will make baked goods more tender but also denser.
 To help alleviate this, I used more leavening agents, baking powder, and baking soda, as well as subbing in some cornstarch.
 The cornstarch aids in crisping up the waffle and making it a bit lighter.
 These crispy almond flour waffles are not as sweet as the standard waffle but serving them with sides of syrup and fruit will add that extra touch of sweetness.

 I hope if you are on a gluten-free diet that buttermilk almond flour waffles will hit the spot.
 This is one of my favorite almond flour breakfast recipes.
-I'm so glad I figured out how to make waffles with almond flour.

-How to Make Gluten Free Waffles
+How to Make Almond Flour Waffles

 Frequently Asked Questions